-We don’t eat out very often (gotta save up for travel!) but when we do, we always head to our favourite izakaya for their Japanese fried chicken.
-As good as it is, $8.40 for 5 pieces is just craaaazy.
+We don’t eat out very often (gotta save up for travel!) but when we do, we always head to the Kingyo or Suika for their Japanese fried chicken.
+As good as it is, $9.40 for 5 pieces is just craaaazy.
 I figured I’d try this chicken karaage recipe at home- I was blown away by the results.
 They turned out so crunchy, juicy, and tender!

 Deep frying is never healthy, but at least you can have a peace of mind knowing you’re cooking with good quality oil (not reused!) and organic chicken.
 It tastes just as good too!
 I don’t think we’ll be going back to our favourite izakaya any time soon.

 - 70g of tapioca starch

 - 300-500ml of your choice of frying oil

 Note: I used a 1L sauce pan to deep fry, with 1/3 to 1/2 of oil.